jaapterwoerds/recommended-sources/README.md

 [Simple made easy](https://www.youtube.com/watch?v=SxdOUGdseq4) by Rich Hickey.
 I like his slogan but he seems to be drowning in his own analytical philosphic word soup without coming to anything substantial.

+## Proof and type wizardry

+[Univalent foundations of mathematics](https://www.youtube.com/watch?v=E9RiR9AcXeE) A mathematician talking about why maths needs compilation and continuous intergration.
+Voedsky is called the father of Homotopy type theory but he seems to be gotten there from the angle of reproducable sience and mathematics

 ## Machine learning

 [Bob Coecke on QNLP](https://www.youtube.com/watch?v=X9uSV1YcOy4&t=0s) The grin on the presenter's face is priceless